 Jim Fruchterman [14:01]

-You start to think to yourself, why did I wait so long?
-10 years and being a charity [chuckles].
+Yeah, it has been, yeah.
+And so you start to think to yourself, why did I wait so long? [laughs] 10 years and being a charity.
 But I guess the right answer is these things happen when you’re ready, and I ignored the lure to take the punt.
-When I acted, things fell into place.
+And when I acted, things fell into place.

 It certainly is a poignant area because, obviously, without the planet, there’s nothing else…but it’s just one area.
 We’ve got friends that run a fascinating project that supports people for their own wellness and mental health, and we’ve been able to collect some really beautiful insights from young people across the globe on attitudes to their own well-being, who they trust, where their opinions are formed, what they’d like to see from elected representatives in terms of school-based education or greater support.
 And we’re able to package those insights up and give it to folks like the well-being project and others, so that the data actually is used for something.